GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Do not include bundles in the Extensions page

 = 2.1.3 =
 * Added documentation for fields `_arrayFlipToObject` and `_objectIntersectKey` from the PHP Functions via Schema extension
 * Added documentation for field `_arrayOfJSONObjectsExtractProperty` from the Helper Function Collection extension